Bookkeeping is part of every business, but there's more than one way to get it done.

 - Easier to reach: Compared to virtual bookkeepers, a firm bookkeeper can be easier to reach.
 You can simply call them or even meet with them face-to-face — which can solve your problems faster.

-- More advisory: Working with a firm bookkeeper is usually a more interactive experience than working with a virtual bookkeeper.
-This provides more opportunities for you to learn about and understand your business’ finances better.
+- More advisory: Working with a firm bookkeeper is usually a more interactive experience than working with a virtual bookkeeper, with more ways for you to learn about and understand your business’ finances.

 - Time delays: Since firms work with a number of clients at the same time, your books might not be looked at every day.